francopizzi/MarvelApp/README.md

 # Marvel App 🤖

 **My first mobile application fully developed in frontend with React Native and Javascript.
 The APP take data from an API (https://developer.marvel.com/)**

-*What can you do?*  🤔
+**This has to type of navigation stack navigation and bottom tab navigation in the character detail** *What can you do?*  🤔
 - See the marvel characters.
 - Find a particular character.